Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 In this tutorial, it is `3150363e-afbe-421f-9785-9d5404c5ae34`.

 > [!WARNING]
-> In this step, we will use the `Application ID` of the managed identity, while in the previous step we used the `Object ID`, be mindful about the risk of confusion.
+> In this step, we will use the `Application ID` of the managed identity, while in the previous step we used its `Object ID`, be mindful about the risk of confusion.

-Then, use one of the scripts below to grant it the app-only permission `manage` to a specific SharePoint site:
+Then, use one of the scripts below to grant it the app-only permission `manage` on a specific SharePoint site:

 <details>
   <summary>Using PnP PowerShell</summary>